 League's Top Soccer Program, a program for young athletes with developmental disabilities.
 He is also a Member of the Board of Trustees of Temple Chaverim, Plainview, NY.

-Mr. Horowitz recently served as a Member of the Host Committee for the Breast Cancer Foundation's Pink Promises Dinner
+Mr. Horowitz serves on the Fund Raising Committee of SNAP, the Special Needs Autism Program, in Plainview/Old Bethpage, NY; and was a Member of the Host Committee for the Breast Cancer Foundation's Pink Promises Dinner

 that raised nearly $1 million to support advanced breast cancer research.